flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_launchplan.rst

 ::

       --activate         activate launchplan.
-      --archive          disable the launch plan schedule (if it has an active schedule associated with it).
+      --deactivate       disable the launch plan schedule (if it has an active schedule associated with it).
       --dryRun           execute command without making any modifications.
       --force            do not ask for an acknowledgement during updates.
   -h, --help             help for launchplan